Skip to main content

 KID Museum Bethesda Metro Center

 KID Museum bus parking is on Edgemoor Lane.
-Please use this address to input into your GPS.
 KID Museum has the ability to park two buses at any given time.
-Buses need to be parked there and wait for KID Museum staff for pick-up and drop-off of group visits.
-Bus parking is not available in the Metro Bus Bay
+Buses need to be parked there for pick-up and drop-off of group visits.
+Bus parking is not available in the Metro Bus Bay.

 KID Museum Davis Library is located on the lower level of the Davis Library at 6400 Democracy Boulevard, Bethesda, MD 20817.
 Our entrance is on the back side of the building off of Bells Mill Road and it says KID Museum on the glass doors.
 There is a free parking lot for you to use if you arrive by car.
 If you arrive by bus, please inform your bus driver to drop off students at the doors of KID Museum then to park on the street.
 Note: please do not park too close to the corner of Bells Mill and Montauk Avenue because it blocks the stop sign at that intersection.